RobinHankin/untb/README.md

 The `untb` package provides R-centric functionality for working with Hubbell’s unified neutral theory of biogeography and biodiversity.
 A vignette is provided in the package.
-The canonical reference is S. P.
+The canonical reference is Hubbell 2001; to cite the package in publications please use Hankin 2007.
-Hubbell 2001.
-“The Unified Neutral Theory of Biodiversity and Biogeography”, Princeton University Press.

 # Installation